openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-the-App.md

 :::

-As of July 2023, using Android Studio (version:_Giraffe 2022.3.1_) you can still follow these steps and screenshots taken originally from Android Studio (version: _Flamingo 2022.2.1)_.
+As of July 2023, using Android Studio (version:_Giraffe 2022.3.1_) you can still follow these steps and screenshots.
 Screens can change in future versions of Android Studio.
 But you should be able to find your way through.
 [Help from the community](https://androidaps.readthedocs.io/en/rework-project/Where-To-Go-For-Help/Connect-with-other-users.html) is provided.\
 If you need more assistance you can see a screen recording  of an install here: <https://drive.google.com/file/d/1-hi1UD1bsY5R-NzFJd20tPQTsulBjcOC/view?usp=drive_link>

 One of the most important things when installing Android Studio: **Be patient!** During installation and setup, Android Studio is downloading a lot of packages and this  takes time!.